spaceofmiah/dcd-django-project/README.md

 3) Add `requirements.txt` file

 This file list the dependencies which are essential to the creation and functioning of our django project.

+4) Add Dockerfile

+This version of docker file is just enough to create a django project.
+It contains commands which not only defines the type (`python`) of project we're building but also helps to install dependency needed by the project.